-When federal funds are used for procurement of services:
+When the district uses federal funds for procurement of services:

-- Purchases of \$3,500 or less do not require quotes.
-However, the district must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers. - Purchases between \$3,500 and \$150,000 must be procured using price or rate quotations from a reasonable number of qualified sources. - Purchases of \$150,000 or more must be publicly solicited using sealed bids.
+- Purchases of \$10,000 or less do not require quotes.
+However, the district must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers. - Purchases between \$10,000 and \$250,000 must be procured using price or rate quotations from a reasonable number of qualified sources. - Purchases of \$250,000 or more must be publicly solicited using sealed bids or requests for proposals.

-C. Noncompetitive Proposals
+C. Noncompetitive Procurement

-Procurement by noncompetitive proposals may only be used when one of the following four circumstances applies:
+Noncompetitive procurement may be used only when one of the following four five circumstances applies: